Inverse SRB measures for endomorphisms on surfaces: Inverse SRB measures

 \begin{defn} The invariant measure $\mu$ of the endomorphism $f\in End^r(\TT^2)$ is an {\it inverse SRB measure} if it is hyperbolic and it has absolute continuous conditional measures on the stable manifolds. \end{defn}

 Liu \cite{liu2008invariant} shows that there always exists at least one measurable partition subordinated to the stable manifolds.
-Moreover, if we suppose that $\mu$ has a Hölder continuous Jacobian, then $\mu$ has absolutely continuous conditional measures on stable manifolds if and only if it satisfies the equality $h_{\mu}(f) = F_{\mu}(f) -\int_M\chi^-d\mu$.
+Moreover, if we suppose that $\mu$ has a Hölder continuous Jacobian, then $\mu$ has absolutely continuous conditional measures on stable manifolds if and only if it satisfies the equality $h_{\mu}(f) = F_{\mu}(f) -\int_M\chi^-d\mu$ (see also \cite{LW25} for a more relaxed hypothesis).

 If $\mu$ is equidistributed then it has constant Jacobian $J_{\mu}(x)=\log d$ almost everywhere.
-In particular we have the following result:
+In particular, it holds:

 \begin{prop} Let $f\in End^r(\TT^2)$, $r>1$, and $\mu$ a hyperbolic invariant measure for $f$.
-Then $\mu$ is equidistributed inverse SRB measure for $f$ if and only if the following formula holds:
+Then $\mu$ is an equidistributed inverse SRB measure for $f$ if and only if the following formula holds:

 \end{prop}